 He explained that the bank’s experience with embedded finance has been different across the distinct regions it serves.

-BBVA's experience on the retail side of the bank has also been different to that of the business side.
+BBVA's experience on the retail side of the bank has also been different to that of its business customers.

-For example, it has been more complex to facilitate embedded lending for enterprises because it can be tricky to identify the decision-maker in the company that has requested the loan, explained Navarro.
+Navarro told guests that it has been more complex to facilitate embedded lending for enterprises because it can be tricky to identify the decision-maker in the company that has requested the loan.

-When asked about how banks can make sure they don’t lose their relationship with customers in the journey to embedded finance, JP Morgan’s Sadeque Ahmed warned that if gaps persist for too long when it comes to engaging with customers or seeing market changes, then a source of info for developing products could be diluted.
+When asked about how banks can make sure they don’t lose their relationship with customers in the embedded finance journey, JP Morgan’s Sadeque Ahmed warned that if gaps persist for too long when it comes to engaging with customers or seeing market changes, then a source of info for developing products could be diluted.

-“Balance risks whilst tapping into opportunities,” advised the exec.
+“Balance risks whilst tapping into opportunities,” advised the executive.

 Ahmed added that banks and other financial institutions should see the entrance of FinTechs and BigTechs as an opportunity to accelerate the transformation of their infrastructure and embrace modern technology.